-Why are we talking about two different models here?
-The Q95T and Q90T are separate versions of the same TV – they share the panel technology, the image processing, the smart platform and even the overall design – but with one practical difference: the Q95T comes with a separate box where your HDMI connections etc plug in, keeping the look of the TV itself clean.
-The Q90T has the ports on the unit itself, and is a little cheaper.
+You may be curious as to why we're talking about what seems like two separate models?
+Well the Q95T and Q90T are versions of the same TV – they share the panel technology, the image processing, the smart platform and even the overall design – but with one practical difference: the Q95T comes with a separate box where your HDMI connections etc plug in, keeping the look of the TV itself clean.
+The Q90T has the ports on the unit itself, making it both slightly thicker and slightly cheaper.

-The Q95T/Q90T chiefly attempts to earn its flagship wings with a combination of high brightness, QLED colour technology, a new type of backlight system, and a new ‘object-based' sound system.
-Combined, they produce of one 2020's best TVs.
+The Q95T/Q90T offers a winning combination of high brightness, QLED colour technology, a smart backlight system, and an ‘object-based' sound system.

 We specifically reviewed the 65-inch Q95T model (QE65Q90T) – let's dive in.